 Another difference is that CFDs have larger spreads than futures.
 This means that the difference between the “instant buy” and “instant sell” price is bigger (this reflects the broker’s profit).
 However, CFDs also often charge lower fees for their operation than futures.

 Finally, it’s usually much easier to open a CFD account than a futures account.
 In general, there is less regulation around contracts for difference, and you can start trading with much less capital.

 4. Best Bitcoin CFD and Futures Brokers

 eToro Bitcoin CFDs

 eToro is one of the biggest players in the cryptocurrency market.
 Aside from its cryptocurrency exchange, eToroX, eToro also allows you to either directly buy cryptocurrencies or trade cryptocurrency CFDs.

-eToro CFDs also allow you to leverage your position up to 2x. eToro will also supply you with a demo account with $100,000 so you can practice your trades before going live.
+eToro will supply you with a demo account with $100,000 so you can practice your trades before going live.
 You can read my complete eToro review here.

 Plus500 Bitcoin CFDs

 Plus500 has been in the CFD business since 2008.
 They are registered in the UK and licensed by the Financial Conduct Authority (FRN 509902).